Bryant University: Presidents

-Troubled times

-Bryant continued to grow after the move to Smithfield, but began to face serious problems starting in the early 1990s.
-Nationwide, the number of students applying to college had dropped precipitously, and Bryant was no exception.
-Applications and interest in the college were way down and enrollment had dropped to below 2,000 students.
-Three of the school's 16 dormitories sat empty; two were converted to administrative use.
-Although the campus was clean and well-maintained, Bryant's facilities needed upgrading.
-Bryant wrote its accounts with red ink throughout the early part of the decade, and at its worst, the school had a $1.7 million budget deficit.

-The Machtley era
+Machtley era

 Ronald K. Machtley, a former Navy captain and U.S. Representative, was hired as president in 1996.
 When Machtley arrived he immediately began working with faculty, students and the board of trustees to ensure the future of Bryant.
 He announced an ambitious capital campaign and plans to build new facilities and upgrade old ones.
 Under the Machtley administration, Bryant has built a new library, athletic center, communications and IT complex, residence hall, interfaith center, upgraded all athletic fields, and completely renovated the main classroom building and the student union.
 The school also changed its name to Bryant University in 2004.
 Its selectivity has increased, and the days of budget deficits are gone.
 The university endowment in 2007 totaled $171 million, a net increase of $169 million in just 10 years.

 On Thursday, February 28, 2008, former U.S. President Bill Clinton campaigned at Bryant University in support of Hillary Clinton's bid for the Democratic presidential nomination.
 This was the first time in the school's history that either a former U.S. president or presidential candidate came to Bryant University to give a speech.
 Also in 2008, the 41st president of the United States George H. W. Bush gave the 2008 commencement address on May 17, 2008.
 Bush received an honorary degree from the university.
-Within only three months of each other, Bryant had two of the only three former U.S Presidents still living come to speak on campus.
+Within only three months of each other, Bryant had two of the only three former U.S. Presidents still living come to speak on campus.